 Water body: A coherent sub-unit in the river basin (district) to which the environmental objectives of the directive must apply.
-Hence, the main purpose of identifying "water bodies" is to enable the status to be accurately described and compared to environmental objectives
+Hence, the main purpose of identifying "water bodies" is to enable the status to be accurately described and compared to environmental objectives a new approach to water management through river basin planning.
+It groundwater.

-Water Framework
+Water Framework The Water Framework Directive is European legislation that promotes

-Directive (WFD):

-The Water Framework Directive is European legislation that promotes a new approach to water management through river basin planning.
-It covers inland surface waters, estuarine waters, coastal waters and groundwater.
+Directive (WFD): covers inland surface waters, estuarine waters, coastal waters and